Planning permission

 Advice before you make an application

 We welcome and encourage discussions before you submit your planning application.
-Through prior discussions, we will be able to identify issues which you may need to take into account prior to submission which may save you not only time but also money.
-Planning Officers are available to provide general advice at the Town Hall, Matlock between 9.00am to 12.00 noon Monday to Fridays.
-Should you wish to discuss specific proposals in detail, you are advised to contact one of the Planning Officers for your area to arrange an mutually convenient appointment.
+Through prior discussions we will be able to identify issues which you may need to take into account prior to submission and therefore improving the application process.
+However, if you wish to discuss specific proposals you are advised to seek guidance through the pre-application advice process.
+Find further information on the pre application process.